Skip to content

 ./build/nimbus_portal_bridge history --web3-url:${WEB3_URL}

-By default the Nimbus Portal bridge will run in --latest
+By default the Nimbus Portal bridge will run in --latest mode, which means that only the latest block content will be gossiped into the network.

-the content is available on the network and if not it will gossip it into the
+It also has a --backfill mode which will gossip pre-merge blocks from era1 files into the network.
+By default the bridge will audit first whether the content is available on the network and if not it will gossip it into the network.

 E.g. run latest + backfill with audit mode: